Our simple guide to retirement

 To work out the best age to retire for you, you'll need to know:

-But no one can really predict how long they’ll live.
-So it’s better to overestimate how long your retirement will be.
+But no one can really predict how long they'll live.
+For many, retirement can last over 20 years.
+So it's better to overestimate how long your retirement will be.

 A safe bet is to assume your retirement could last for 30 years or more.

 This way, you can make sure you have a retirement plan and enough money to last you for life.